Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/17-Hough-Transform/README.md

 [Support](#support)

 ## Introduction

-This tutorial discusses the process of planning the implementation of a well-known image processing algorithm, mapping, and partitioning it to the resources available in an AMD Versal&trade; Adaptive SoC device.
-The goal is to partition the compute workloads of the application across the heterogeneous compute domains of the device, namely the Processor Subsystem (PS), the Programmable Logic (PL), and the AI Engine (AIE).
-Then identify a "data flow" through the device to pass data between storage locations and these compute domains.
-This requires analysis of the Compute, Storage, and Bandwidth requirements of the system algorithms and aligning those to the available device resources to discover a workable system solution.
-This is known as System Partitioning, and the process is illustrated using the well-known Hough Transform.
+This tutorial discusses planning and implementing a well-known image processing algorithm on an AMD Versal™ Adaptive SoC device.
+The goal is to partition compute workloads across the device's heterogeneous compute domains: processor subsystem (PS), programmable logic (PL), and AI Engine (AIE).
+Then, identify a data flow to pass data between storage locations and compute domains.
+This requires analyzing Compute, Storage, and Bandwidth requirements and aligning them to available device resources.
+This process is system partitioning, shown here using the Hough Transform.

-### What is the Hough Transform?
+### What is the Hough Transform

 The Hough Transform is a feature extraction technique for computer vision and image processing.
-It was invented in 1959 to detect lines in the machine analysis of monochromatic bubble chamber photographs, patented in 1962, and popularized and extended in support from lines to other objects by Duda & Hart in 1972 [1].
-Only the line detection style of Hough Transform  is considered in this tutorial.
+It was invented in 1959 to detect lines in bubble chamber photographs.
+It was patented in 1962 and popularized by Duda and Hart in 1972 [1].
+This tutorial uses the line detection style of Hough Transform only.

-The Hough Transform detects lines in an image using a parameteric representation by transforming the line in 2D from its normal $(x,y)$ coordinates into a new $(\rho,\theta)$ domain where $\rho$ represents the line drawn from the origin to where it meets the line at a 90 degree angle, and $\theta$ identifies the angle that perpendicular line makes to the x-axis.
-This is shown in the following diagram.
-Notice how all points on the red line have the same $(\rho,\theta)$ values.
-Consequently, if every pixel in the image is associated with a $(\rho,\theta)$ pair, lines in the original image may be identified in the $(\rho,\theta)$ plane by observing the relative occurance of these pairs -- via a histogram of the $(\rho,\theta)$ data.
-These histogram statistics are collected by the Hough Transform in the $(\rho,\theta)$ plane to identify lines in the original image.
+The Hough Transform detects lines using a parametric representation.
+It transforms lines from normal $(x,y)$ coordinates into a $(\rho,\theta)$ domain.
+Here, $\rho$ represents the perpendicular distance from the origin, and $\theta$ identifies the angle to the x-axis.
+The following diagram shows this transformation.
+Notice all points on the red line have the same $(\rho,\theta)$ values.
+When every pixel associates with a $(\rho,\theta)$ pair, you can identify lines through histogram analysis.
+These histogram statistics in the $(\rho,\theta)$ plane identify lines in the original image.

 ![figure](images/parametric_line_format.png)

-### What is System Partitioning?
+### What is System Partitioning

-System Partitioning is used to architect an embedded system for hetergeneous compute by partitioning the application workload across the various compute elements in the device.
-Once partitioned, a workable "data flow" identifies the path taken between subsystems in the device as data moves between storage and compute resources.
-Along the way, I/O bandwidth is managed carefully within interface limits.
-Data storage locations are identified based on suitability of interface bandwidths, storage depths, and compute requirements.
-In the end, a workable system solution is identified that eliminates risk from the device selection.
+Use system partitioning to architect an embedded system for heterogeneous compute by partitioning the application workload across the various compute elements in the device.
+After partitioning, a workable data flow identifies the path taken between subsystems in the device as data moves between storage and compute resources.
+Manage I/O bandwidth within interface limits.
+Select data storage locations based on suitability of interface bandwidths, storage depths, and compute requirements.
+Identify a workable system solution that eliminates risk from the device selection.
 This is all accomplished using a combination of analysis and prototyping work without implementing the full design.
-This solution scope is outlined in the following diagram.
+The following diagram outlines the solution scope.

 ![figure](images/what-is-system-partitioning.png)

 ### System Partitioning Methodology

-The following methodology is defined to steer the system partitioning analysis activities:
+Use the following methodology to guide your system partitioning analysis activities:

-1. Requirements Gathering -- An analysis step to compare system/algorithm requirements against device resources.
+1. Requirements Gathering -- Analyze system and algorithm requirements in relation to device resources.
-2. Solution Synthesis -- A conceptual step to identify possible solutions based on specific partitions and their resulting data flows.
+2. Solution Synthesis -- Identify possible solutions based on specific partitions and resulting data flows.
-3. Partitioning Validation -- A  feasibility assessment driven by detailed analysis and prototyping to identify shortcomings and reduce risk.
+3. Partitioning Validation -- Assess feasibility through detailed analysis and prototyping to identify shortcomings and reduce risk.
-4. Iterate to System Feasibility -- Revise, rework, and re-envision until a suitable low-risk solution is identified.
+4. Iterate to System Feasibility -- Revise, rework, and re-envision until achieving a suitable low‑risk solution.

-Some aspects of each phase is outlined in the following diagram.
+The following diagram outlines aspects of each phase.

 ![figure](images/system-partitioning-methodology.png)

 ### Hough Transform MATLAB Model

-A proper algorithm model is required for system partitioning.
-It is started with the MATLAB® model shown below.
+You need a proper algorithm model for system partitioning.
+Begin with the MATLAB® model shown in the following example.
 A detailed study of this model identifies key aspects of the system design that impact its solution.
 For example:

-* The overall compute load complexity is driven by the image size through $R$ and $C$ dimensions.
+* The image size drives the overall compute load complexity through $R$ and $C$ dimensions.
 * The resolution adopted for $\theta$ through the `theta_res` parameter drives complexity, bandwidth, and histogram storage.
 * The algorithm exhibits a "dual-nested for-loop" character.
 * The algorithm employs lookup tables through `cos_theta` and `sin_theta`.
-* The algorithm has been quantized to use `int16` data types.
+* The algorithm is quantized to use `int16` data types.
 * There are multiple compute workloads: for `rho_i`, `addr` and histogram update `H`.

 ```
 function [H,theta,rho,rho_calc] = hough_model( BW, theta_res )
    if     (nargin == 1) theta_res = 180;
    elseif (nargin ~= 2) error('hough_model(BW,theta_res)'); end
    [R,C] = size(BW);
    rho_max = ceil(sqrt((R-1)^2 + (C-1)^2));